 1984: The musical drama "Footloose," starring Kevin Bacon, Lori Singer, Chris Penn and John Lithgow, opens in theaters.
 The film's soundtrack, featuring Kenny Loggins, Deniece Williams and Sammy Hagar, among others, would produce two No. 1 hits: "Footloose" and "Let's Hear it For the Boy."

-1982: Jazz pianist and composer Thelonious Monk, known for his unique improvisational style and who is the second-most recorded jazz composer after Duke Ellington, dies of a stroke at age 64 in Englewood, N.J.
+1982: Jazz pianist and composer Thelonious Monk, known for his unique improvisational style and who is the second-most recorded jazz composer after Duke Ellington, dies of a stroke at age 64 in Englewood, New Jersey.

 1981: Socialite, actress and entertainer Paris Hilton is born in New York City.

 1981: Actor and filmmaker Joseph Gordon-Levitt, who first found fame as a child actor on the sitcom "3rd Rock from the Sun" and has since starred in movies such as "10 Things I Hate About You," "(500) Days of Summer," "Inception," "The Dark Knight Rises" and "Looper," is born in Los Angeles, California.